 So, without further ado, here are the top Elf movie locations to visit on your next trip to New York!

-When asking where Elf was filmed, “New York City” is a bit too broad.
 There are three main locations in which the movie takes place.
 Rockefeller Center, Central Park, and the Flatiron District are the top three places to visit.

 And luckily, they are all within walking distance of one another.
 Central Park is a bit higher up, but Rockefeller and the Flatiron are super close.
+So, we put on cute holiday sweaters and headed out to Midtown.

-1. Lincoln Tunnel
+1. Pop Out Of The Lincoln Tunnel

+One of the funniest scenes in the film is as Buddy exits Lincoln Tunnel, making his New York City debut.
 So, there’s not much in the way of pictures and photo ops– it’s pretty tough to do as Buddy did and hop right out onto the Lincoln Tunnel.

 But if you are coming to New York in a car from New Jersey, keep your eyes peeled as you exit!
-One of the funniest scenes in the film is as Buddy exits Lincoln Tunnel, making his New York City debut.
-You can also pop by East 38th Street where Buddy enthuastically waves at the man waving a cab as he journeys to find his dad.
+You can also pop by East 38th Street where Buddy enthusiastically waves at the man waving a cab as he journeys to find his dad.

-2. Empire State Building
+2. Find Walter Hobbs At The Empire State Building

 Located on West 34th Street, there are a couple of options when it comes to how best to explore.